Force over Distance: Chapter 14

 “If you hurry, you can catch the end of this meal shift,” TJ said.

 Eli shut his laptop and headed for the door.
-TJ closed her hand over Young’s shoulder, then followed the kid out.
+TJ squeezed Young’s shoulder, then followed the kid out.

 Young methodically worked his way through his bowl of paste and watched Nick Rush do his thing.
-He couldn’t be sure, but it seemed there was at least some chance that his sustained attention was helping the guy out.
-About an hour after TJ left, the hypnotic swirl of Rush’s thoughts started to break up and collapse back into something less directed.
+He couldn’t be sure, but it seemed there was at least some chance his sustained attention was helping the guy out.
+About an hour after TJ left, the hypnotic swirl of Rush’s thoughts broke up and collapsed into something less directed.

 “How's it going?”
 Young asked.